rishijeet/machine-learning-book/chapter-19-advanced-topics.md

 The code block above demonstrates XGBoost, a powerful gradient boosting library.

-## Visual Explanation

-!A collage of logos representing advanced topics: XGBoost, SHAP, PyTorch (for Transfer Learning), Docker (for MLOops), and Transformers.
-*The world of machine learning is vast, with many exciting specializations to explore.*

 ## Summary

 - This chapter provides a glimpse into the major specializations that build upon the fundamentals you've learned.